pshirasb/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-9-1.png)\

-It apprears while there's a spike in activity between 600-1000 intervals on both weekends and weekdays, there is higher activity after 1000 interval during weekends compared to weekdays.
+It appears while there's a spike in activity between 600-1000 intervals on both weekends and weekdays, there is higher activity after 1000 interval during weekends compared to weekdays.